vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - a name;
 - `scan`;
 - optional resolver;
-- optional materializer.
+- optional collection preparer.

-Add the format's single source-free dialect when it contains bytecode, then pass the definition to `Session::registerFormat`.
+Add any source-free dialects the format needs, then pass the definition to `Session::registerFormat`.
 Do not add separate module and dialect registration entry points.

 Put recognition at the start of `scan` and return an empty `ScanResult` for non-matches.
 Do not add `canScan`; it exists only for unmigrated modules.